furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

     You can read more about available commands [here](https://cljdoc.org/d/polylith/clj-poly/CURRENT/doc/reference/commands).
 - test
   - This job runs all the tests for all the bricks and projects that are directly or indirectly changed since the last stable point in time.

     Polylith supports incremental testing out of the box by using stable point marks in the git history.

     It runs the following command: `clojure -M:poly test :project`.

     If any of the tests fail, it will exit with a non-zero exit code and the CircleCI workflow stops at this stage.

     Information about the passed/failed tests will be printed in the job's output.

+    > Note that tests run at this step are run in the JVM.
+Any frontend tests will be run in another step.
+If you have `cljc` tests, they will be run in this step in the JVM.
+The same tests will also run in the browser environment together with the frontend tests.
 - api-test
   - Runs end-to-end API tests using a [Postman](https://www.postman.com) collection defined under the `api-tests` directory.
     Before running the tests, start the backend service by executing the `clojure -M:ring` statement under `projects/realworld-backend` directory.
+- frontend-test
+  - Runs all frontend tests using [karma](https://github.com/karma-runner/karma).

+    It runs the following command: `clojure -T:build test-ci-app :project realworld-frontend`.

+    The command uses yarn's workspace focus functionality to isolate tests to the specific project and its dependencies.
+See `build.clj` for more details.
 - build-uberjar
   - This job creates an AOT compiled uberjar for the realworld-backend project.
 The created artifact can be found in the artifacts section of this job's output.
+- build-frontend
+  - This job builds the frontend application using `shadow-cljs`.
+The resulting files will be placed in a zip file and can be found in the artifacts section of this job's output.
 - mark-as-stable
   - This job only runs for the commits made to the master branch.

     It adds (or moves if there is already one) the `stable-master` tag to the repository.

     At this point in the workflow, it is proven that the Polylith workspace is valid and that all the tests have passed.

     It is safe to mark this commit as stable.

     It does that by running the following commands one after another:
     - `git tag -f -a "stable-$CIRCLE_BRANCH" -m "[skip ci] Added Stable Polylith tag"`
       - Creates or moves the tag